 IV.
 APPLICATION PROCEDURES

-D. At the end of the tour, the registration process can begin, and at that time parents or guardians may submit a prospective student’s application and registration forms.
+D. At the end of the tour, the registration process can begin, and at that time parents or guardians may submit a prospective student’s application form.
 If the child requires a classroom visit, it may be scheduled at that time.

-E. A non-refundable application fee is due upon submission of application.
+E. A non-refundable application fee is due upon submission of the application.
+Submission of health forms and a birth certificate will be required upon acceptance.

 V. ENROLLMENT

-Enrollment of students is made on a first come, first served basis given the following priorities:
+Enrollment of students is made on a first come, first served basis given the following guidelines:

-A. Returning students are given first priority until February 1st of the school year preceding fall admission.
+A. Returning students are given first priority until February 1st of the preceding school year.

-B. Siblings, former Miami Shores Montessori School families, and children from other Montessori schools are given priority over new students.
+B. Siblings and former Miami Shores Montessori School families are given priority.

 C. The number of children who can be accommodated depends on Montessori guidelines and state regulations.
-When space is unavailable at the time of application, children may be placed on the waiting list at the parents’ request.
-As soon as a space becomes available the Registrar will contact the parent with regard to a starting date.
+When space is unavailable at the time of application, children may be placed on the waiting list at the parents’ request and after submission of the application form.
+As soon as a space becomes available, the Registrar will contact the parent with regard to a start date.

 D. The annual registration fee, tuition deposit and book & supply fee (if applicable) are due along with the appropriate forms at the time of registration.
-The registration fee ensures a child’s enrolment in the appropriate program.
+The registration fee and tuition deposit ensure a child’s enrolment in the appropriate program.

 F. Specific policies contained within the financial agreement are binding.